MJRidder/nailstudio_booking/README.md

 Special shout outs:
 1. First to my mentor [Sheryl Goldberg](https://github.com/sherylg343) for being available for our mentor sessions.
 I benefit greatly from her motivation, her ideas and suggestions.
 It has been of great value, walking with her through my start of the project, get her insights half way and get her final notes just before submitting my project.
 2. My wife Lou for getting excited for trying out doing her own nails and purchasing all needed equipment.
 Which was the inspiration for me to create this booking system.
+3. The unknown to me assessor who provided valuable tips and learnings in the feedback.
+Receiving a Fail on your first try is never fun, but often the best way to learn, is to fail first and learn from you mistakes.
+I hope that I have been able to show with my adjustments that this has been the case.